Volunteer Zimbabwe Working Holidays

 How You’ll Live

-We keep the experience intimate, with an average of only 4, we don’t go bigger than 10 volunteers at a time.
-You’ll stay in a shared room, with its own bathroom.
+These are small programs with no more than 10 volunteers across the board at any one time.
+You’ll stay in a shared room with its own bathroom.
 Meals are hearty and homemade, and evenings are often spent around the fire, sharing stories under the stars.

 Make It Count

 Come for a week or stay longer.
-However long you join, you’ll leave with new skills, real friendships, and a deeper connection to Africa’s wild heart.
+However long you join, you’ll leave with new skills, real friendships, and an addiction to Africa’s wild heart.

 Interested In Zimbabwe Working Holidays?

-Please check out our Frequently Asked Questions (FAQ) below for further information on our Wildlife Conservation Volunteer program.
+Please check out our Frequently Asked Questions (FAQ) below for further information on all our Volunteer programs.

-All our stays are USD $900 per week with a minimum of 1-week stay.
+All our stays are USD $900 per week with a minimum of 1-week stay and a maximum of 11 weeks.

 Keen to join us on Zimbabwe working holidays?
 Please fill out our application form below indicating your preferred start and end dates, and we will get back to you with availability.